joeymeere/joeymeere/README.md

 ..░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░..</p>
 <p align="center">●▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬ஜ۩۞۩ஜ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬●

  <p align="center"> I'm a Clemson University Student who likes building cool Web3 stuff, especially on Solana.
-I mostly work with Rust and Javascript, but I'm open to solving hard problems in any language. </p>
+I mostly work with Rust and Javascript, but I'm always open to solving hard problems in any language. </p>